faerber-lab/faerber-lab.github.io/_pages/about.md

 subtitle: <a href='https://www.scads.ai'>ScaDS.AI / TU Dresden</a>, Strehlener Str.
 12-14, Room 733, Dresden, Germany.
 profile:
   align: right
-  image: Michael_Faerber_2024_rez.jpg
+  image: m.jpeg
   image_circular: false # crops the image to make it circular
-  more_info: "" # Added empty string to prevent parsing errors

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page

 announcements:
   enabled: true  # includes a list of news items
-  scrollable: true  # adds a vertical scroll bar if there are more than 3 news items
+  scrollable: false  # adds a vertical scroll bar if there are more than 3 news items
   limit: 5  # leave blank to include all the news in the `_news` folder

 latest_posts: